Workplace Bullying Laws For A Safer Work Environment

 You don’t deserve bullying.
 If you are experiencing it at work, you can take several actions, including contacting human resources or a supervisor, considering a different workplace or job opportunity, hiring an attorney, or pursuing therapy.

-Professional therapists can use various types of therapy to help people who have experienced bullying.
+Professional therapists can use various types of therapy to help people who have experienced bullying, harassment, or discrimination in the workplace.
 These include cognitive behavioral therapy (CBT), eye movement desensitization and reprocessing (EMDR), and solution-focused therapy (SFT).
 In many cases, therapists can utilize these treatments through online consultations with their clients.

 Several research studies have found that online therapy can be as effective as seeing a therapist in person.
 In addition, online treatment might be more convenient because you can connect with a therapist anywhere you have an Internet connection.
 For example, therapists at BetterHelp can connect with you via video chat, phone, and in-app messaging.
 This may prove helpful when it comes to discussing challenging emotions related to bullying.